Aa-Aanegola/Concurrency-in-C/q3/README.md

 # Meltdown simulator
 Welcome to the Meltdown simulator.
-Meltdown is an annual event at IIIT hosted by the music club.
-Seeing as we missed performing at last years Meltdown, here is a simulation for all the performers of our college!
+Meltdown is an annual event at IIIT hosted by the music club, and as we missed performing at last years Meltdown, here is a simulation for all the performers of our college!
 ## To run
 ```
 gcc q3.c -lpthread
 ./a.out
 ```
-These commands should be run in a UNIX based terminal from the directory in which ```q3.c``` is stored.
+These commands should be run in a UNIX based terminal from the directory in which ```q3.c``` exists.
 ## Input format
 ```
 <number of performers> <number of acoustic stages> <number of electric stages> <number of coordinators> <minimum performance time> <maximum performance time> <patience threshold>